jetnew/jetnew/README.md

-### AI Engineer

-☁️ Hi!
-I'm building Atlas: AI reader for the web.
-My goal is to help everyone leverage the full capabilities of LLMs.
+😊 Hi!
+I'm currently building Autocratic (https://autocratic.ai), an AI workspace for agencies to automate client work.

-💻 I'm an AI engineer working on the intersection of RAG, agents and knowledge graphs.
-I believe that LLMs can help us learn things, do things and create things.
+💻 I'm an AI engineer working on the intersection of AI agents, RAG and prompt engineering.
+As a founder, I believe that LLMs can help use learn things, do things and create things.

 💼 Previously, I worked as:
-- Co-founder at AgentScale AI (2023): Research, Engineering, Product, Design
+- Founder at AgentScale AI (2023 - Present): AI automation agency
 - Data Scientist Intern at Indeed (2022): Data science at scale
 - Student AI Researcher at NUS (2021): Transformer and reinforcement learning research
 - Machine Learning Engineer Intern at Grab (2021): ML engineering at scale

 🎓 I graduated in CS from the National University of Singapore in 2023 as top student in machine learning.

-🧠 I run AI Space, an AI community in Singapore with 600+ people, e.g. at Google Developer Space.
+🫡 Still here?
+Reach out!
+I'd love to hear about your work too.